PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

 Using the Offhand Randomizer will overwrite Party Select/Random Party Randomization, so dont use them together.

+Also you cannot use tiered and randomized shops at the same time :/

 # Possible Future Features
 Randomize Chests